New "metric-affine-like" generalization of Yang-Mills theory: Motivation

 where $\partial_a$ is the coordinate derivative, $\bm{\varphi} \cong \varphi^\alpha$ is the gauge-charged field, $\alpha$ is the internal color index\footnote{If one expression is obtained from another by discarding indices, we prefer to connect them not by the equality $=$, but by the isomorphism sign $\cong$.

 In our consideration, we do not use the choice of basis anywhere, so all indices can be understood as abstract.
 But, if it is more convenient for the reader, one can easily understand them in the usual sense as components, relative to the chosen basis.}, and $e$ is the coupling constant.
 Each component of the gauge field---vector potential $\bm{A}_a \cong A_{a\beta}{}^\alpha$ takes values in the corresponding Lie algebra.
-In the considered below case of $U(n)$ symmetry this will be Lie algebra $\mathfrak{u}(n)$ of Hermitian $(n\times n)$-matrices\footnote{Or anti-Hermitian---it's just a matter of convention.
+In the considered below case of $\mathrm{U}(n)$ symmetry this will be Lie algebra $\mathfrak{u}(n)$ of Hermitian $(n\times n)$-matrices\footnote{Or anti-Hermitian---it's just a matter of convention.
 It is known that in the complex case, Hermitian and anti-Hermitian matrices differ only by an imaginary unit $i$.
-Among physicists, it is customary to write $i$ in the formula \eqref{CovDerYM}, and for them the potential $\bm{A}_a$ is Hermitian, mathematicians do not write it, and for them it is anti-Hermitian.}, usually these matrices are decomposed over a basis of some normalized Lie algebra generators $\bm{A}_a = \bm{T }_i A_a^i$.
+In the physical literature it is customary to write $i$ in the formula \eqref{CovDerYM}, so that the potential $\bm{A}_a$ is Hermitian, while the mathematical tradition is opposite, so that $\bm{A}_a$ is anti-Hermitian.}, usually these matrices are decomposed over a basis of some normalized Lie algebra generators $\bm{A}_a = \bm{T}_i A_a^i$.
 In EG, a similar expression has the form